Lamden/docs/docs/dapps.md

 npm install lamden-js
 ```

-To check the consistency of the package you can launch tests.
+To check the consistency of the package, you can launch tests.

 ```bash
 npm run tests
 ```